jeremyaemmett/jeremyaemmett.github.io/quick_start_guide.md

 If much of the vertical domain contains subsaturated layers, rapid diffusion through air will occur.
 There are various ways to improve numerical stability:
   - Set 'dt' = {value} <= 0.1/24.0 days
-    It's generally easier to process smaller discrete rates of change
   - Set 'adaptive_dt_flag = True' in _params.py_
 This adaptively reduces the time step to ensure that within any layer, removal rates cannot exceed availability.
   - Increase 'diff_n_dt in _params.py_ (the number of diffusion sub-timesteps within the main computation timestep).
 This makes the finite difference scheme 'ring' less in its convergence towards a solution to the Fick's law diffusion equation.

 ## Automatic model tuning